SimonNordon4/serialize-interface-generator/Unity_SerializeInterfaceGenerator/Assets/SerializeInterface/ReadMe.md

 ### Update 2
 (05/08/2023)

-- Added support for Lists
-- Readonly Lists will be serialized as long as they are not null.
+Fixes:
-- No longer attempts to serialize readonly interface fields.
+- No longer attempts to serialize readonly fields.
+- No longer attempts to serialize static fields.
+- No longer attempts to serialize fields that are not interfaces.
-- Fixed an issue where Attributes that weren't in the global namespace would not be found.
+- Attributes that don't belong in the global namespace should now work.

-- Fixed an issue where the attribute would attempt to Serialize non interface fields.
+New:
+- Added support for Lists.
+- Added support for readonly Lists so long as their value is not null.

 ### Update 1
 (28/07/2023)